biojava/logo/README.md

 Anybody can participate according to the following rules:

 * Submit your logo as a pull request for this project.
-If appropriate we will comment and make suggestions for logos.
+If appropriate we will provide comments and suggestions for improvement.

-* Logos shall not look similar in any way to Oracle's trademarked Java logo.
-I.e. no coffee cups.
+* Logos shall not look similar in any way to the trademarked Java programming language logo.
+This means no coffee cups in any way.

-* No Logo shall be in violation with any other copyrighted or trademarked work.
+* A submission shall not be in violation with anycopyrighted or trademarked work.

 * All contributed content will be under the [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/) license.